howieter/howieter/README.md

 ### Hello, I'm Garegin!
-* Alumni of School_21 and currently working developer
+* Alumni of School_21 and currently working as a developer

 ## Contacts
 * Telegram: https://t.me/kora081